Zeusomos/bonds/Rainfall/level9/walkthrough.md

 * 4 bytes for address in the buffer
 * 28 bytes for the shellcode
 * rubbish for alignment that is 108 - 4 - 28 = 76 bytes
-* address of the array beginnin
+* address of the array beginning (so that address of shellcode is there and is dereferenced)

+As for values:
+* \x10\xa0\x04\x08 - from 4th byte of the